silver-io/yelp/README.md

 ### Yelp

-The purpose of this exercise is to build an app using Ruby on Rails.
+The purpose of this exercise is to build a Yelp clone App using Ruby on Rails.